 How CRAFT Works

 CRAFT is a trusted automation add-in for AEC professionals that prioritizes reusing proven automations over generating new ones.
-You describe what you need or use a guided form.
-CRAFT creates a reviewable automation draft, validates it through a mandatory safety gate, and runs it locally inside your CAD host.
+Most of the time you just pick an action your team already trusts, preview what it will change, and run it locally inside your CAD host.

 1